Notes from the Field

 Family Service Association of Monroe County, Indiana University, and

-the Monroe County Correctional Center, FIT is funded by the Indiana Children’s Trust Fund.
+the Monroe County Correctional Center, FIT was funded by the Indiana Children’s Trust Fund.

-It is one of many programs across the country that has developed in
+It is one of many programs across the country that was developed in

 response to research demonstrating a positive relationship between